-The Department strives to provide law enforcement services to our community with due regard to the racial and cultural differences of those we serve.
-It shall therefore be the policy and practice of this Department to provide law enforcement services and to enforce the law equally and fairly without discrimination toward any individual(s) or group because of their race, ethnicity or nationality, religion, gender, gender identity, sexual orientation, or disability.
+The Department strives to provide law enforcement services to our community with the proper care and concern for the racial and cultural differences of those we serve.
+It shall therefore be the policy and practice of this Department to provide law enforcement services and to enforce the law equally and fairly without discrimination toward any individual(s) or group because of their race, color, ethnicity, national origin, age, religion,, gender identity or expression, sexual orientation, socio-economic status, cultural group, or mental or physical disability.